WulfHouse/Quarry/technical-ssot.md

 **Definition of Done:**

-- Implement build flags to ensure deterministic output (zero non-determinism in IR/binary)
+- Implement build flags to ensure deterministic output (zero non-determinism in IR/binary) by normalizing timestamps, symbol order, and random seeds (REQ-233, REQ-242).

-- Provide `quarry verify-build` to compare local build with remote artifact
+- Provide `quarry verify-build` to confirm a binary was correctly produced from source/config (REQ-243).

+- Generate `BuildManifest.toml` capturing exact hashes of sources, dependencies, and compiler version (REQ-244).

 **User-facing behavior:**

-- Guaranteed reproducible binaries for security audits
+- Guaranteed byte-for-byte identical binaries for security audits and verification.

 **Tests required:**